jtlimson/dc-motor-torque-analyzer/UPDATES_SUMMARY.md

 **Q: Can I use a different microcontroller?**
 A: ESP32 is recommended for built-in Bluetooth.
 You could use Arduino + Bluetooth module, but needs code changes.

-**Q: Do I need the Raspberry Pi?**
+**Q: How do I view the data?**
-A: Technically no - you can view data on ESP32 serial monitor.
-But Pi + web dashboard gives better visualization.
+A: The OLED version displays data directly on screen.
+For data logging, use Serial Monitor or add SD card module.

 ## Troubleshooting Quick Reference